18 Wheels Across America

-18 Wheels Across America (Note: Polish: Ciężarówką przez Stany, literally: With truck across the States) is a Polish-language travel documentary produced by Discovery Channel Poland and distributed by Discovery Channel Poland and TVN, with Dawid Andres as the progremme host.
+18 Wheels Across America (Ciężarówką przez Stany /pl/, lit. 'with a lorry across the States') is a Polish-language travel documentary produced by Discovery Channel Poland and distributed by it together with TVN Group, with Dawid Andres as the host.
 It focuses on Andres's travels across the United States in his articulated lorry.
-The series premiered on 1 January 2017.
+He also occasionally visits Canada.
+The series aired on Discovery Channel Poland and TVN Turbo.
+It premiered on 30 August 2017.
 In total, the show has 5 seasons and 46 episodes.
 The last episode of the 5th season aired on 15 December 2022.
-It also has six spin-off miniseries.
+The series also has nine spin-off miniseries.

 Premise

-The series focuses on Dawid Andres, a truck driver and traveler, who with his articulated lorry, transports goods across the United States, while visiting various points of interest during his travels.
+The series focuses on Dawid Andres, a driver and traveler from Poland, who, with his articulated lorry, transports cargo across the United States, while visiting various points of interest during his travels.
+He also occasionally visits Canada.